 He looks at us with compassion.

-He stretches out His hand as if to say can I take that?
+He stretches out His hand as if to say may I take that from you?